pombreda/pgreloaded/doc/modules/resources.rst

    argument can be used to supply a relative directory path, under which ``filename`` will be searched.

-   If the filename could not be found or an error occured on reading it, ``None`` will be returned.
+   If the filename could not be found, a :exc:`KeyError` will be raised.
    Raises a :exc:`TypeError`, if ``archive`` is not a valid ZIP archive.